 For earlier versions, starting with Android version 5.14.0 or iOS version 5.14.0, you must enable the feature.
 Upgrade to the latest Android or iOS version, or add the following feature flag to your app, before the New Relic start call:

-To create custom dashboards for HTTP and network requests in New Relic Insights, run queries using the following events and attributes:
+To create custom dashboards for HTTP and network requests, run queries using the following events and attributes:

-MobileRequestError data in the UI, go to the following pages in New Relic Mobile:
+MobileRequestError data in the UI, go to the following pages:

 The Mobile crash event trail shows you the events leading up to a crash of a mobile app, based on your subscription level's data retention policy.
 These events can help you diagnose the cause of the crash.